Hundreds of 'restraint injuries' at special schools

 Date: 14th April 2017

-Category: Right to life, survival and development, Restraint, Children with disabilities, Education, Leisure and Cultural Activities
+Category: Right to life, survival and development, Restraint, Disabled children, Education, Leisure and Cultural Activities

 Hundreds of children have been injured while being physically restrained in special schools, according to figures obtained by Freedom of Information (FOI) requests to Local Authorities.
 The figures revealed at least 731 injuries in the past three years.

 A Freedom of Information request to local authorities in England, Scotland and Wales revealed 13,000 physical restraints in the past three years, resulting in 731 injuries.
 Less than a fifth of authorities were able to provide the data - with most saying they didn't keep the information, suggesting the final number of injuries caused by restraint in special schools is far higher.

 Beth Morrison from Dundee launched a national campaign after her son Calum sustained injuries at his special school while being restrained.
 She said she became worried when her son came home from school with bruising on his arms and spots on his chest consistent with haemorrhaging caused by being restrained.